DonSaul/DOTNETPROJECT1/readme.md

 **Technician Search:** A key aspect of the project is the capability to locate Technicians and display their related Work Orders, aiding in rapid personnel identification.

-**Customized Report Generation:** The system is equipped to compile data into well-organized, structured reports.
+**Report Generation:** The system is equipped to compile data into well-organized, structured reports.

 In terms of architecture, the project consists of two primary segments: Back-end and Front-end, designed to work together to provide a comprehensive solution.
 The Back-end, developed with .NET technologies, is responsible for communication with the Work Order API and plays a crucial role in the handling and processing of data.
 The Front-end, built using Blazor - a .NET framework for creating interactive user interfaces with C# - allows users to interact intuitively with the system's functionalities.
 This integration facilitates access to and management of Work Orders and Technician information.